-She thrashes in the water, fingers clawing at my arm as she struggles for a breath that will never come.
-Her legs kick ineffectually against the cold grey water, splashing it up to soak my coat as I lean over her, hands gripping her throat, keeping her pale face beneath the churning liquid.
+Fingers claw at my arm as she struggles for a breath that will never come.
+Her legs churn the cold grey water, spraying my face as I lean over her, hands grasping her throat, pressing her pale face beneath the churning liquid.

 Soon enough, her legs spasm one last time and then go limp, sinking downward beneath the dead jellyfish of her orange dress.
-As the water stills from grey froth to a black mirror, I see her eyes gazing up at me amid the black cloud of her hair.
-Her fingernails unclench from my wrist, releasing wispy tendrils of red blood which swirl around her lacquered orange nails and pale white skin, as if she were trying to extend her own life by extracting my soul in a blood ritual.
-My daemon rises up, screaming in terror at the sight of blood mingling with the water, but I choke it down as assuredly as I am choking the woman.
+As the water stills from grey froth to a black mirror, I see her eyes gazing up at me amid the cloud of her hair.
+Her finger unclench from my wrist, releasing tendrils of red blood which swirl around her lacquered orange nails and pale white skin, as if she were trying to extend her own life by extracting my soul in a blood ritual.
+My daemon rises up, screaming in terror at the sight of blood mingling with the water, but I choke it down.

 This is no time for fear or equivocation.